Abe Burrows: Broadway

-Avoiding the blacklist
+HUAC testimony

 Burrows' career in show business was imperiled in the early 1950s by the Hollywood blacklist.
 Although he had been named as a Communist to the House Un-American Activities Committee (HUAC) in October 1952 by former radio program director Owen Vinson, Burrows was a target before then.
 In 1951, he was the apparent winner of the Pulitzer Prize for Drama for Guys and Dolls.
 But due to pressure from the HUAC, no Pulitzer for Drama was awarded that year.
 The Trustees of Columbia University exercised their right of veto in order to not give Burrows the award.

 Burrows and his wife (writer-actor-director Carin Smith Kinzel) realized they were in political jeopardy, and so they hired Martin Gang, known as the best "clearance lawyer" in Hollywood.
 Gang counseled his clients to be fully cooperative with the HUAC, including by "naming names".
 When Burrows testified to the committee in November 1952, he agreed to be an informer but was somewhat evasive in his testimony.
 For example, he said that while others might have considered him a Communist, "in my own heart, I didn't believe it."
 Nevertheless, because of the prior arrangement Gang had made with the HUAC, and because Burrows was friendly and cooperative during questioning, he was able to avoid the blacklist.
 When Mrs. Burrows testified in May 1953, she was more forthright than her husband.
 She admitted to being a Communist Party member from 1940 to 1946.
 She renounced her past, named twenty others as Communists, and was cleared by the committee.